openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 _inlined_description: _

-Allocate texture using an ofShortPixels instance & type.
-Same as loadData(ofPixels &, bool), except using ofShortPixels.
+Allocate texture using an ofShortPixels instance and type.

+Same as void void allocate(const ofPixels& pix), except using ofShortPixels.

+\sa allocate(const ofShortPixels& pix)
+Parameters:
+pix Reference to ofShortPixels instance. bUseARBExtension Set to true to use rectangular textures.